A collection of our tips, tricks, and advice on breaking into the adventure wedding industry.

 Only share content that says “adventure weddings.”
 It’s okay to continue to shoot traditional weddings, we have a handful ourselves this year, but don’t blog them and don’t post pictures of them on your social media.
 It sounds obvious, but adventurous couples want to hire photographers that specialize in adventure elopements!
 If future couples see a mix of stuff on your website or social media, they might be confused or turned off by it.
 That being said, make sure you’re financially prepared to take on only adventure weddings because traditional couples will feel the same way about your work.
 As you start posting more adventure elopements, you’ll notice a decline in traditional wedding inquiries.
 Most of what we shot last year were full weddings but this year almost 75% of our inquiries are for elopements.
 For us, we’re able to shoot more since the weekdays are open for elopements so taking on only elopements is perfect.

 IF YOU BUILD IT, THEY WILL COME.

 Yes, I did just include a Field of Dreams quote in this article.
 Sorry, not sorry.
 And if you’ve never seen Field of Dreams, it’s a great inspirational and heart-warming movie about movie about motivation and determination.
 It’s on Netflix, go watch it now.
 But seriously, this is a great way to approach breaking into adventure weddings!
 As long has you’re putting out genuine adventurous content, adventure couples will want to work with you.

-The Foxes are Brandon and Gabi Fox, an adventurous husband and wife elopement and wedding photography team living full-time in their DIY renovated 1972 Airstream.
-They are loosely based in the Pacific Northwest, but travel for work and play throughout the western states.
+We are Gabi and Brandon Fox, an adventurous husband and wife elopement photography team traveling in our DIY renovated 1972 Airstream.
+We are loosely based in the Pacific Northwest, but travel for work and play throughout the western states.
 We are by no means photography “experts” and are constantly learning new things ourselves.
 But we are firm believers in sharing what we’ve learned from our own experience to help others photographers grow.